Clinton-Davis/focus_fitness/README.md

 #### **Navigation**

-##### Top Navigation
+##### Navbar

 The navbar is sticky (fixed) to top of each page, This makes navigation easer and qicker.
 It is divided into 3 part

-- **Left - Focus Fitness Logo** -  Clickable link to the home page from anywhere on the web site
-- **Center - Page navigation** - This is the main page navigation, this with change if the users is logged or not.
+*Left - Focus Fitness Logo* -  Clickable link to the home page from anywhere on the web site *Center - Page navigation* - This is the main page navigation, this with change if the users is logged or not.
-- **Right -User login and Cart** - This changes if the user is login or not.
+*Right -User login and Cart* - This changes if the user is login or not.

 ##### The Footer

 The footer stays at the button of each page.
 It is broken into 3 parts.

-Part 1 - Is the Logo.
+- *Part 1* - Is the Logo.
-Part 2 - has the newsletter submitting form, the social icons and the legal.
+- *Part 2* - has the newsletter submitting form, the social icons and the legal.
-Part 3 - is more navigation to the pages of the site.
-Studies have shown that having some navigation on the footer increases hit rate on a websites.
+- *Part 3* -  is more navigation to the pages of the site.
+This helps with navigation, if the user is having trouble finding their way around the site, It acts like a safety net.
 On the desktop they sit next to each.
 On mobile the part 2 and 3 are next to each other and part 1 is below.

 <details>